No backing down say sources on stand off with China

 Since the first skirmish on May 5, Chinese and Indian troops have held talks six times.

-However with solution in sight, both sides continued to maintain aggressive posturing.
+However, with solution in sight, both sides continued to maintain aggressive posturing.

 India maintains aggressive posturing against China’s moves at LAC